 Remove these screws:

-Lift back the tape that covers a part of the flash chip, and
+Lift back the tape that covers a part of the flash chip, and then connect the clip:

 Now, you should be ready to install libreboot.

 When you’re done, put the system back together.
 If it doesn’t boot, try other RAM modules because raminit is very unreliable on this platform (in coreboot).